 Mercedes C-Class Saloon interior

-The Mercedes C-Class’ elegant cabin takes a good few leaves out of the S-Class’ interior design book, but the infotainment system isn’t as easy to use as in some slightly less stylish models
+The Mercedes C-Class’ elegant cabin takes a few leaves out of the S-Class’ interior design book, but the infotainment system isn’t as easy to use as in some slightly less stylish alternatives

-The Mercedes C-Class’ interior is far more interesting to behold than the likes of the sporty BMW 3 Series or the smart-and-sensible Audi A4.
+The Mercedes C-Class’ interior is more interesting to look at than the likes of the sporty BMW 3 Series or the smart-and-sensible Audi A4.
 The three brushed metal air vents in the centre console look like something you’d find on a perfectly preserved vintage aeroplane and the minimalist swooping dashboard design compliments them very well indeed.

 You can clad the Mercedes’ interior in plenty of plush materials – from glossy piano-black plastic in SE and Sport cars, to gorgeous unvarnished wood inserts in AMG Line models.
 Unfortunately, the former can scratch easily if you happen to drop your keys on the centre console.